-Wireless charging, like the Qi charging many Android phones use, isn't new technology.
+Wireless charging, such as the Qi charging tech many Android phones use, isn't new technology.
 My Panasonic electric razor used it many years ago, and most of us have seen toothbrushes that charge wirelessly in a cradle.
-And of course, we can't forget Palm and the way they brought wireless charging (though a different standard) to the masses with the Touchstone.
-Now that size, cost and efficiency constraints have all eased up a little, putting wireless charging in something like your Android phone or watch makes perfect sense.
+And of course, we can't forget Palm and the way it brought wireless charging to the masses with the Touchstone.
+Now that size, cost, and efficiency constraints have all eased up a little, putting wireless charging in something like your Android phone or watch makes more sense.

 What is wireless charging?